Riley Greene Player Props: Tigers vs. Angels

-On Wednesday, Riley Greene (.568 slugging percentage in past 10 games, including one home run) and the Detroit Tigers play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 6:40 PM ET.
+On Thursday, Riley Greene (batting .405 in his past 10 games) and the Detroit Tigers face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 1:10 PM ET.

-In his last game, he racked up three hits (going 3-for-5 with a double and an RBI) against the Angels.
+In his last appearance, he had three hits (going 3-for-5 with a double and an RBI) against the Angels.

 Riley Greene Game Info & Props vs. the Angels